 Thanks to the virtual tour you can dive into the heart of the construction of the Roman Theatre of Orange under the reign of Augustus in the 1st century and discover its monumental decorations.

-Offered in addition to the tour, the virtual reconstruction of the ancient monument is part of a new approach – a journey into the past using innovative technology.
+The virtual reconstitution of the ancient monument, offered as a complement to the visit, is part of an unprecedented approach: a journey into the past using innovative technology...

 The escape game